Academic Staff and Fellows

 Research Area Anatomy, Developmental Neurotoxicology, Congenital Anomaly, Mammalian Embryology

-Teaching (Undergraduate Course) Developmental Biology, Cell Biology, Class Experiments on Physiology and Biochemistry, Environmental Science Laboratory, Introduction to Life Science
+Teaching (Undergraduate Course) Developmental Biology, Cell Biology, Class Experiments on Physiology and Biochemistry, Environmental Science Laboratory, Introduction to Life Science, Introduction to Medicine

-Teaching (Graduate Course) Developmental Biology, Biology and Environmental Chemistry, Biomolecular and Environmental Chemistry, Human genetics
+Teaching (Graduate Course) Developmental Biology, Biology and Environmental Chemistry, Biomolecular and Environmental Chemistry, Human genetics, Special Topics in Medicine

 Research Interests Elucidating the effects of chemical exposure on fetal development